 Trend #2.
 Employee career pathing

-It’s no secret that millennials crave opportunities to learn and grow.
+It’s no secret that millennials and Gen Z crave opportunities to learn and grow.
 It’s one major factor that sets them apart from other generations.
-According to Gallup analytics, millennials rank opportunities to learn and grow in a job above everything else.
+According to Gallup analytics, millennials and Gen Z rank opportunities to learn and grow in a job above everything else.

-Talk to your people about their aspirations, goals, and ambitions.
+Talk to your people about their aspirations, goals, and ambitions to further boost employee engagement.
 Find out what your people want to become and then figure out how to align their personal passions with the business objectives.

 Key take away: The goal of making career development opportunities a part of your company culture is to allow employees to see for themselves where they can go in their career with your company.
 Setting up continuous cycles of promotion and keeping your people in the loop about internal opportunities could keep them from seeking opportunities elsewhere.